nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
-To check if you have Java `11`, open up the `terminal` application (for both Windows and Mac OS users) and type in the command `java -version` and press enter.
+To check if you have Java `11`, open up the `terminal` application (for both Windows and macOS users) and type in the command `java -version` and press enter.
 You should see `java version 11` with additional numbers at the back.

-2. Download the latest `ContactnUS.jar` from [here](https://github.com/AY2223S2-CS2103T-W10-1/tp/releases).
+2. Download the latest `Contact nUS.jar` from [here](https://github.com/AY2223S2-CS2103T-W10-1/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your ModuleTracker.
+3. Copy the file to the folder you want to use as the _home folder_ for your module tracker.
 This can be `Desktop` for example.

 4. Again, open up the `terminal` application.
 You should be in a directory.
-If you are not in the folder that you has `ContactnUS.jar` downloaded, you can use the command `cd` to move into that folder.
+If you are not in the folder that you have `Contact nUS.jar` downloaded to, you can use the command `cd` to move into that folder.
 An example would be `cd Desktop`.

-5. Now that you are in the same folder as `ContactnUS.jar`, type in the command `java -jar ContactnUS.jar` to run the application.
+5. Now that you are in the same folder as `Contact nUS.jar`, type in the command `java -jar Contact nUS.jar` to run the application.

 <br> A screen similar to the one below should appear in a few seconds.
-Note how there is already some sample data included.<br>
+Note how there are
+already some sample data included.<br>

 ![Ui](images/Ui.png)

-5. You should see a command box.
-You can now type commands into it and start using `contact nUS`!
+6. You should see a command box.
+You can now type commands into it and start using Contact nUS!

    A brief introduction of the commands List of commands available: